 In short, concatenation is just a fancy word for joining strings together.

-We use the + concatenation operator to join strings together.
++ concatenation operator to join strings together.
 However the same + operator is also used for adding numbers togther, so how can we distinguish between the two.

 This is concatenation: